 Swiss Alpine Cuisine with Sven Wassmer and Amanda Wassmer Bulgin

 While he identifies himself as a Swiss alpine chef, constantly seeking out local products and producers, he and Amanda agreed that they are not dogmatic in this approach.
-The most important thing for them is to know where they get their ingredients and to support small producers in order to promote long-term sustainability of the region, particularly in mountain villages.
+The most important thing for them is to know where they get their ingredients.
+They want to support small producers in order to promote long-term sustainability of the region, particularly in mountain villages.
 As a result, alongside the fresh alpine produce at their restaurant, you may also find a non-Swiss ingredient like langoustine on the menu, provided by a Scottish fisherman who they know and trust.

 “Being a chef means to be a good host, creating memories and telling a story.” – Sven Wassmer